Crescent Girls' School: History

-CGS's was founded in 1955 as Alexandra Estate Secondary School with an intake of 117 boys and 53 girls.
+CGS was founded in 1955 as Alexandra Estate Secondary School with an intake of 117 boys and 53 girls.
 A year later, the boys were transferred to Pasir Panjang Secondary School.
 Evelyn Norris took over as principal from S. C. Thong and CGS came into existence as a girls' school in 1956.

 The crest, motto and school song date from the school's early history.
 The yellow and peacock blue uniforms were very much as they are today.
 Crescent's Brass Band, which later became the Symphonic Band, won its first gold medal two years later.

 Many buildings were added or acquired over the years from 1973 to 1990 at the Prince Charles Square.
 In December 1990, the school moved to temporary premises at Queensway to enable the rebuilding of CGS on its old site.

 In January 1994, the school relocated to its old site along Tanglin Road, where a new school building had been constructed.
 The latest addition to the school building is the arts conservatory, which was launched by Education Minister Tharman Shanmugaratnam in July 2006.

 The school was declared by Bill Gates at the 2007 Global Leaders Forum (January 31, 2007) as mentor school for schools of the future around the world.
 Crescent now mentors schools in 12 countries under the Worldwide Microsoft Innovative Schools Programme.

 On 26 January 2010, the Hewlett-Packard-Crescent Girls' School Green Lab@CGS was officially launched by Ronnie Tay, Chief Executive Officer of the Infocomm Development Authority.
 The Green Lab@CGS, a collaboration between Hewlett-Packard and Crescent, was initiated due to rising concerns about the environment and global warming.

 On 17 May 2010, CGS set a new record in the Singapore Book of Records for the most people wearing Friendship Bands at one location with 1,295 participants.
 The Friendship Bands, made by the students and staff, are part of CGS's contribution to the 2010 Summer Youth Olympics.
 The Friendship Bands would be presented to the Youth Olympic athletes from around the world.

 CGS was awarded the School Excellence Award, the highest award in the Ministry of Education's Masterplan of Awards.